Artificial Intelligence, Human Behaviour, and Societal Challenges

 The AI & Behaviour group at Vrije Universiteit Amsterdam is launching a new seminar series: Artificial Intelligence, Human Behaviour, and Societal Challenges.
 The series aims to create an interdisciplinary space where researchers can exchange ongoing work and share perspectives on how artificial intelligence, human behaviour, and society shape one another.

-The first seminar will feature Dr. Renate Baumgartner, who will present her work on 26 November 2025.
+The next seminar will feature Dr. Marijn ten Thij, who will present his work on 28 January 2026.

 Participatory design for inclusive AI in healthcare